 He's got a pretty strong record to run on.

-And by the way, all of this Russia Russia stuff Happened on Biden Obama's watch, not Trump's.
+And by the way, all of this Russia-Russia stuff happened on Biden-Obama's watch, not Trump's.

-Well, the only uh hope the Democrats have is to make it all about Donald Trump, the election of 2020.
+Well, the only hope the Democrats have is to make it all about Donald Trump, the election of 2020.

-It's gonna be all about him.
+You've got to be all about him.

 They may have something on him.

-Um, every human being's a sinner, everybody has stuff they're not proud of in their past.
+Everybody has stuff they're not proud of in their past.

 So you might have a Biden revelation come up.

-Um if you look at the field, there's really nobody.
+And if you look at the field, there's really nobody.

 They know Bernie Sanders can't beat Trump.